 Student performers are encouraged to consider their academic and work schedules when accepting performance invitations.
-Sophomore, Junior and Senior performers are expected to limit their participation to working with 3 choreographers (faculty or student) a semester and 1 MFA or graduate choreographer per semester (for a total of 4 choreographers each semester).
+Sophomore, Junior, and Senior performers are expected to limit their participation to working with 3 choreographers (faculty or student) a semester and 1 MFA or graduate choreographer per semester (for a total of 4 choreographers each semester).
 First-year students will limit their participation to a maximum of 3 choreographers (faculty or student) each term.

 Performance opportunities within school are part of the curricular experience offered by the Dance Program.
 Any student wishing to participate in a school production is expected to maintain regular attendance and engagement in all classes throughout the performance production process.
-Students with excessive absences or poor academic reports (e.g. any student flagged for concern in Starfish) may be removed from school performance opportunities until the next semester or until work in other classes shows improvement.
+Students with excessive absences or poor academic reports (e.g., any student flagged for concern in Starfish) may be removed from school performance opportunities until the next semester or until work in other classes shows improvement.
+All undergraduate performers are required to complete the performance MOU to be eligible to perform.
+Not signing the MOU by the end of the drop/add period may be administratively dropped from the repertory course.